Research Infrastructure

 Isotope variations in nature result from radiogenic ingrowth, the mass-dependent fractionation of stable isotopes.
 In meteorite samples in particular, isotope variations also result from irradiation processes or residues of nucleosynthesis.
 The investigation of the isotopic composition of elements in geological and cosmochemical materials makes it possible to gain new insights, e.g. into the formation of the solar system and its planets, geodynamic processes on Earth, environmental changes and the temporal sequence of geological events.

-Since 2012, the core-renovated building offers premises for all employees of the RRZK.
+Since 2012, the core-renovated building has offered premises for all employees of the RRZK.
 About 100 people work here in 7 departments (student and research assistants, employees in technology and administration as well as science).